sofer/traineeship/README.md

 + Learn to search: use the web to find what you want
 + Impress the world: create a great online profile for yourself

+### Job opportunities people move into
+In the space of little over a year, we have developed a fantastic reputation with employers for producing high-quality candidates for jobs in which there is an acute skills shortage.
+All of the graduates from our Summer 2015 cohort are now working as software developers.

+Our experience is largely with graduate-level trainees, but we are now adapting our methods for training programmes with other demographics and we have a growing network of employment partners with whom we have already established a relationship.

+When graduates of our traineeship are ready for work, we will do everything we can to place them.
+We will offer promising candidates the opportunity to continue working with us on our traineeship programme and eventually to apply for our advanced programme, which is very likely to lead to employment in a graduate-level job.

 ### Some of the employers that graduates of our courses have gone on to work with
 + Guardian Newspaper Group
 + 8th Light
 + Arup